J-C-Haley/calibration_manager/README.md

 # calibration_manager
-A ROS installable OR pure python package for keeping track of calibration data.
+A general purpose, ROS installable OR pure python package for keeping track of calibration data.